Overv/VulkanTutorial/02_Development_environment.md

 make
 ```

+You may see a warning stating `Could NOT find Vulkan`, but you can safely ignore
-If compilation was successful, then you can install GLFW into the system
+this message.
+If compilation was successful, then you can install GLFW into the
-libraries by running:
+system libraries by running:

 ```bash
 sudo make install